 <

-In order for Catz to continue to attract and retain outstanding academics, exceptional graduate students are crucial.
-Graduate students make essential contributions to our ground-breaking research, enhancing the academic reputation of both the college and department to which they belong.
-They are the engine of research in our laboratories, libraries and seminars and go on to lead the way in their fields, pushing frontiers of knowledge.
+Our graduate students make a crucial contribution to the intellectual life at Catz and enhance the academic reputation of both the College and the department to which they belong.
+They are the engine of research in our laboratories, libraries and seminars, and go on to lead the way in their fields, pushing the frontiers of knowledge.

-In a global context of reduced public funding for higher education, we are more dependent than ever before upon the generosity and support of our alumni, friends and donors to help us to deliver this.
+Increasing the value and breadth of postgraduate scholarships is a key aim for College.
+In a global context of reduced public funding for higher education, we are more dependent than ever before upon the generosity and support of our alumni and friends to help us to deliver this.

-• There is fierce global competition to attract today’s internationally mobile top students, and the availability of scholarship funding is key to both encouraging applications and ensuring that individuals can take up their place.
+There is fierce global competition to attract today’s internationally-mobile students and lack of funding is cited as the most frequent reason for graduate offer holders turning down their Oxford place.
+Many other Oxford colleges are able to offer larger scholarships, meaning that talented postgraduates may choose to apply elsewhere.
+The availability of scholarship funding is key to both encouraging applications and ensuring that individuals can take up their place at Catz.

 A donation of £15,000 would fund a postgraduate scholarship worth £5,000 for three years.